Definable decompositions for graphs of bounded linear cliquewidth: Preliminaries

-\paragraph*{Simon Lemma.} As we mentioned in Section~\ref{sec:intro}, the main technical tool used in this work will be the Simon's Factorization Theorem~\cite{Simon90}.
+As we mentioned in Section~\ref{sec:intro}, the main technical tool used in this work will be Simon's Factorization Theorem~\cite{Simon90}.
 We will use the following variant, which is an easy corollary of the original statement.
 Recall that a \emph{semigroup} is an algebra with one associative binary operation, usually denoted as multiplication, and that an {\em{idempotent}} in a semigroup is an element $e$ such that $e\cdot e=e$.

-\begin{lemma}[Simon Lemma] Suppose that $S$ and $T$ are semigroups, where $S$ is finitely generated (but possibly infinite) and $T$ is finite.
+\begin{lem}[Simon's Lemma] Suppose that $S$ and $T$ are semigroups, where $S$ is finitely generated (but possibly infinite) and $T$ is finite.
 Suppose further that $h\colon S\to T$ is a semigroup homomorphism and $f\colon \Nat\to \Nat$ and $\mu\colon S\to \Nat$ are functions such that